Last Updated on July 18, 2021 by pirie

-Overcoming the Pain of Rotator Cuff Injuries
+Overcoming the Pain of Rotator Cuff Injury

 Article by Jane Sandwood

-Rotator cuff injuries are among the most common causes of shoulder pain in people of all age groups. and they cause a dull ache in the shoulder that often worsens when weight is placed upon it.
+Rotator cuff injuries are among the most common causes of shoulder pain in people of all age groups.
+And they cause a dull ache in the shoulder that often worsens when weight is placed upon it.

 They are most prevalent among persons who repeat the same overhead motion (such as painters).